4dn-dcic/snovault/docs/source/overview.rst

 ===============================
-Overview of encoded Application
+Overview
 ===============================

 This document does not contain installation or operating instructures.
-See README.rst for that.
+See index.rst for that.

 Encoded is a python/javascript application for storing, modifying, retrieving and displaying the metadata (as JSON objects) for the ENCODE_ project.
 The application was designed specifically to store metadata for high-throughput genomics experiments, but the overall architecture is suitable for any set of highly linked objects.